Becoming a pipeline welder takes training, skills, hard work and dedication to make it in what is a tough world.

 There are university and college courses that will train and certify you.

-So, look for a programme that is specific to pipeline welding, if that’s the career path you have chosen.
+So, look for a program that is specific to pipeline welding, if that’s the career path you have chosen.

-The courses last between 30 and 45 weeks with classroom learning and practical hands-on training.
+The courses last between 30 to 45 weeks with classroom learning and practical hands-on training.